James & Elizabeth McEntyre

-James & Elizabeth are the furthest I’ve gone so far with my McEntyre’s.
-Now to find the father of James who I believe is from Clonmacnoise or Gallen or Clonomy/ Banagher in Offaly.
+James & Elizabeth (Cummins or Cunning) are the furthest I’ve gone so far with my McEntyre’s.
+Now to find the father of James who I believe is from Clonmacnoise or Gallen or Clonony/ Banagher in Offaly.
 I think James has a brother Thomas who took his family to Australia (Kiama).
 Thomas in Australia’s death certificate shows a Thomas as the father in Gillen Offaly.
 Will put the Kiama connection on the next blog post. • Shipping: arrived Sydney aboard “Subraon”, 12 Apr 1848.

 I’ve just sent off an email to organise James’ & Elizabeth’s death certificates.
 Hopefully they will hold the next generation!

 Over the last few weeks I’ve managed to find so much more information…

 I’ve had this info a while but have not entered it yet.

 Found a daughter Brigid and James’ & Elizabeth’s marriage records.
 No sign of son Thomas in the Church records.

 Gallen and Reynagh | Microfilm 04242 / 01

 Thought I’d never do it.
 I can’t find any record of them prior to 1850 and taking into account James’ (probable) brother took his family to Australia in 1848 from Gallen Offaly I can only assume that this is the same time James came to Dublin.

 James & Elizabeth were living at 18 Wood Street and managing small houses for lodgers at 18, 23 & 27 Wood Street.